wp-plugins/responsive-video-light/readme.txt

 1. Download responsive-video-light.zip.
 2. Upload responsive-video-light.zip to the plugins/ directory.
 3. Enable Responsive Video Light in the Plugin admin panel.
-4. Go to Settings > Responsive Video Light and Review the single setting and learn how to embed the videos in your posts or pages.
+4. Go to Settings > Responsive Video Light and Review the two settings and learn how to embed the videos in your posts or pages.
 5. Create a new or edit a post (or page), and insert the shortcode according to the simple syntax.